 When you reach Level 4 in Baldur’s Gate 3 with your Halsin Build, you must choose a Feat.

 For this build, we use the Ability Improvement Feat, which gives you an extra 2 points to allocate to abilities of your choice.
-Put the points in Wisdom, to improve your Spellcasting.
+Put the points in Wisdom, to further improve Spellcasting.
 This should give you 18 Wisdom in total.

-You’ll also need to choose another Cantrip.
-It’s always a good idea to get the Guidance Cantrip sooner or later in your playthrough, as this gives a +4 bonus in Ability Checks that can apply to both you and your allies.
+For the Cantrip, it’s always a good idea to get the Guidance Cantrip sooner or later in your playthrough, as this gives a +4 bonus in Ability Checks that can apply to both you and your allies.
 You can choose to activate it in non-combat checks by simply choosing it in the dice roll screen.
-If this is already covered by another character in your party, pick any other available Cantrip that you like.

-The Dire Raven Wild Shape form is great for scouting ahead and reaching far-away places that you can’t jump to normally.
+The Dire Raven Wild Shape form is great for scouting ahead and reaching faraway places that you can’t jump to normally.

 BG3 Halsin Build Mid-Game Levelling